MySmile/mysmile/docs/source/REST API/Resources/Content.rst

 Content
 -------

-That resource returns content of current page by slug or list of available contents.
+That resource returns content of current page by slug or list of available contents if slug is not set.

 .. tabularcolumns:: |p{3cm}|p{1.5cm}|p{10.5cm}|
 .. list-table::